<?xml version="1.0" encoding="utf-8" ?>

 - Using the Fiddler HTTP Proxy

-Chapter 4: Web Application Vulnerabilities
+Chapter 4: Overview of Web Application Vulnerabilities

 - A Taxonomy of Attacks: The Threat Landscape